-- While making submissive postures, such as crouching, tail tucking, or rolling over and exposing his belly.
+- While making submissive postures, such as crouching, tail tucking, or rolling over and exposing their belly

-If your dog urinates when he's playing or being greeted but doesn’t exhibit submissive postures, he has a different problem: excitement urination.
+If your dog urinates when they are playing or being greeted but doesn’t exhibit submissive postures, they ha a different problem: excitement urination.

-Dogs who urinate in submission are usually shy, anxious, or timid and may have a history of being treated harshly or punished inappropriately.
+Dogs who behave this way are usually shy, anxious or timid and may have a history of being treated harshly or punished inappropriately.
 A dog who's unclear of the rules and unsure how to behave will be chronically insecure.
-He urinates and adopts submissive postures to mollify anyone he perceives as a "leader" and to avoid punishment.
+They pee and adopts submissive postures to mollify anyone they perceive as a "leader" and to avoid punishment.

-First, take your dog to your veterinarian to rule out any medical reasons for the behavior.
+First, take your dog to a veterinarian to rule out any medical reasons for the behavior.

-Then, start building up his confidence with these steps:
+The, start building up their confidence with these steps:

-- Teach him commands using positive reinforcement training methods.
+- Teach them commands using positive reinforcement training methods.

-- Keep his routine and environment as consistent as possible.
+- Keep their routine and environment as consistent as possible.

-- Gradually expose him to new people and new situations and try to ensure that his new experiences are positive and happy.
+- Gradually expose them to new people and new situations and try to ensure that their new experiences are positive and happy.